Skip to content

 Querying Magic Transit and Magic WAN tunnel bandwidth analytics with GraphQL

-In this example, you are going to use the GraphQL Analytics API to query Magic Transit or Magic WAN ingress tunnel traffic over a specified time period.
+This example uses the GraphQL Analytics API to query Magic Transit or Magic WAN ingress tunnel traffic over a specified time period.

 API Call